gswycf/SignGraph/README.md

 # SignGraph: A Sign Sequence is Worth Graphs of Nodes
 An implementation of the paper: SignGraph: A Sign Sequence is Worth Graphs of Nodes.
 (CVPR 2024) [[paper]](https://openaccess.thecvf.com/content/CVPR2024/papers/Gan_SignGraph_A_Sign_Sequence_is_Worth_Graphs_of_Nodes_CVPR_2024_paper.pdf)

+# MixSignGraph: MixSignGraph: A Sign Sequence is Worth Mixed Graphs of Nodes

+A new CSLR, SLT, Gloss-free SLT model are coming

 ## Prerequisites

 - This project is implemented in Pytorch (>1.8).
 Thus please install Pytorch first.